-This wine is a diamond in the ruff!
+This wine is a diamond in the rough!
 It begins with a fresh aroma full of volume, honey, sweet white confection, floral bouquet and sparkling tropical notes.
 It has a showy, full body, good viscosity, bright white fruits and a plush center and tingly linger that both tastes and leaves you feeling fresh on the palate and wanting more!
 Hailing from the famed Mill Station Vineyard, managed by Dutton Ranch of Russian River Valley, this Chardonnay shows it all.
 A beautiful color, the volume is turned way up in the nose and the mouthfeel of sweet citrus and tropical fruit on the entry with firm acidity and richness in the midpalate leaves you wanting another taste.
-Aged for 11 months surlies in French oak, stainless steel, and concrete, this is both and eclectic and playful statement in Chardonnay and a wine deserving vineyard designate status.
+Aged for 11 months sur lies in French oak, stainless steel, and concrete, this is both an eclectic and playful statement in Chardonnay and a wine deserving vineyard designate status.
 This offering is ready to enjoy now and should age well from release to 2019 or longer if cellared well.

 This is a lovely and balanced Merlot, hailing from the steep Coombsville appellation domains of John Caldwell, a legendary viticulturist and wine grower.
 In the nose there are soft but vibrant aromatics of black cherry, overripe strawberry, barrel spice and vanilla.
-The oak program speaks to 100% new tight grain Sylvain cooperage; one of my very favorite for cradling and expressing the lively nuances of Merlot.
-For being a steep, rocky site Merlot, this wine is incredibly detailed and well textured.
+The oak program speaks to 100% new tight grain Sylvain cooperage, one of my very favorite for cradling and expressing the lively nuances of Merlot.
+For being a steep, rocky Merlot site, this wine is incredibly detailed and well textured.
 All too often these wines from mountain sources can be tannic, astringent and overpowered in just one linear direction.
 This wine has structure but beautiful balance.
 There are no holes in the transition of sweet red fruit from the beginning to middle to finish.
 Length and sweet black fruits linger to several seconds on the end.
 This was a very small bottling of just 50 few cases.
-I think aged well, this is certainly a 10 to 15 year wine.
+I think aged well this is certainly a 10 to 15 year wine.